AlexandraBledea/SE-Sem2-Framework-Design/README-clock-customizable-component.md

 - **time**: String
   - Description: Holds the current time string.
 This property is internal and updated every second.

+## Lifecycle Methods

+- **connectedCallback()**
+  - Description:  Invoked when the component is added to the document's DOM, starting the timer.

+- **disconnectedCallback()**
+  - Description:  Invoked when the component is removed from the document's DOM, stopping the timer.

 ## Methods

 - **startTimer()**
-  - Description:  Initializes the clock, updating the time every second.
+  - Description:  Initiates the timer to update the clock every second.

 - **stopTimer()**
-  - Description: Stops the clock.
+  - Description: Clears the existing timer, stopping the clock updates.

 - **updateTime()**
   - Description: Updates the `time` property with the current time based on the set `timezone` and `locales`.